-Articles of local interest have been printed in minor publications in Colac and Geelong.
+Articles of local interest have been printed in various publications in the Colac and Geelong region.

 Dreeite: a soldier settlement after World War 1.
 Published in 2001 with a grant from the Commonwealth Department of Veteran’s Affairs.
 This publication sold nearly 1000 copies, attracting wide interest and leading to a large reunion of early Dreeite families.